Applicability of Measurement-based Quantum Computation towards Physically-driven Variational Quantum Eigensolver: Introduction

-In the realm of quantum simulation, the MBQC theoretically offers a primary advantage by enabling the equivalent execution of complex quantum gates that are challenging to implement with high fidelity.
-The evolution process of the MBQC is driven by consecutive single-qubit measurements, which implies that the operations of complex quantum gates in CBQC can be converted into a series of high-fidelity measurements.
+Despite the difficulties of graph state constructions, MBQC theoretically offers a primary advantage of the equivalent execution of complex quantum gates that are challenging to implement with high fidelity.
+The evolution process of MBQC is driven by consecutive single-qubit measurements, which implies that the operations of complex quantum gates in CBQC can be converted into a series of high-fidelity single-qubit measurements.
 For instance, multi-qubit rotation operations that have a wide range of applications in quantum simulation and algorithms adversely affect computational accuracy owing to the low fidelity of the current physical hardware.
 However, in MBQC, they can be realized by using multiple high-fidelity single-qubit measurement operations and may lead to lower resource costs.
 In this work, we will clarify this point with the proposed measurement-based Hamiltonian variational ansatz (MBHVA).
-With the help of Hamiltonian variational ansatz (HVA), we can formulate the mathematical expressions that represent the unitary operations the ansatz aims to implement and construct a `native graph state' according to the specific form of the Hamiltonian, thus simultaneously overcoming the problem of resource costs and direct construction.
+With the help of Hamiltonian variational ansatz (HVA), we can formulate the mathematical expressions that represent the unitary operations the ansatz aims to implement and construct a `native graph state' according to the specific form of the Hamiltonian, thus simultaneously avoiding the difficulties of direct construction and optimization of the graph state.
+Numerical simulations with two paradigmatic many-body systems have demonstrated that its computational performance is similar to circuit-based Hamiltonian variational ansatz (CBHVA) and superior to both measurement-based hardware efficient ansatz (MBHEA) and circuit-based hardware efficient ansatz (CBHEA).
+Furthermore, with the presence of large multi-qubit rotation operations which is common in physically-driven ansatz, MBHVA has less operation count than CBHVA during execution which may lead to the advantage in running time.

 The remainder of this paper is organized as follows.
 In Section \ref{section:II}, we introduce the basic concepts of VQE and HVA, as well as MBQC.
 In Section \ref{section:III}, we demonstrate the proposed MBHVA and verify its effectiveness and efficiency using two quantum many-body models: the two-dimensional Heisenberg model and the Fermi-Hubbard chain.
 This section presents the main results.
 Finally, in Section \ref{section:IV}, we summarize the paper and discuss the issues of MBVQE.